SIGN Function in Excel

 Arguments

-The input number can be any number entered directly or in the form of any mathematical operation or any cell reference.
+The input number can be any number entered directly or in the form of any mathematical operation or cell reference.

 Output:

-- If the number is less than zero, the SIGN formula in excel will return -1.
+- If the number is less than zero, the SIGN formula in Excel will return -1.

-If the supplied number argument is non-numeric, the excel SIGN function will return #VALUE! error.
+If the supplied number argument is non-numeric, the Excel SIGN function will return #VALUE!
+Error.

 Example #1